jucaruga2010/Sheepocalypse/README.md

 The grass texture is a modification of the grass in the Sphax PureBDcraft texture pack for minecraft.
-The sheep sound was taken from http://www.freesound.org/
+The sheep sound was taken from http://www.freesound.org/ For the sound we use the minim library for processing.